golya/dev_guidelines/README.md

   - If you want to use a public module element from another module then you should promote it to a service.
   - A module can not use the DI container.
   - A module can store state.

+## Testing
+- EMTs and IMTs should be tested by BDD.
+  - Driven by user features.
+  - Do not test control structures (the BDD step should be driven by user feature)
+- ET should be tested by TDD.
+  - Driven by control structures.
+    - if/else/switch/?
+  - Do not test declarations.
+  - Do not test function is a function if in the next test you call that function.
+  - Do not test object is an object if in the next line you check a property.
+  - Try to avoid to test a whole data struct like it is fragile.
+  - Try to be mockless.

 If something is not good in the guidelines then you have two options.
 Change the guideline or create a plan about how will you fix the guideline violation.